Deploying Apps

 Docker container.

-This section uses the steps explained in the previous step to deploy a Shiny application.
+This section uses the steps explained in the previous step to deploy a Shiny app.

 Create a Docker image